Why Make Meatballs in the Air Fryer?

 a plate of air fryer meatballs with parsley and parmesan cheese

-These easy air fryer meatballs are very similar to our Gluten-free meatballs in terms of ingredients, but we’re making them a bit smaller and cooking them in the air fryer.
+These easy air fryer meatballs are very similar to my gluten-free meatballs in terms of ingredients, but we’re making them a bit smaller and cooking them in the air fryer.

 cooked meatballs in the air fryer basket

-Here are the simple ingredients to make these juicy meatballs.
-Most are pantry staples and easy (and affordable) to find in grocery stores.
+Here are the simple ingredients to make these juicy air fryer meatballs.
 Jump down to the recipe card for exact measurements.

 ingredients for air fryer meatballs in a countertop